-Many consumer grass seed options are simply described as Sun and Shade Mix, Fast Grow Mix, Dense Shade Mix, or High-Traffic Mix.
-There are even those that highlight a specific blend for a State or region such as Northern or Southern.
-The challenge is figuring out how these grass seed product names, translate to a grass type that will grow well in your region.
+Many consumer grass seed options are described as "mixes" or "blends."
+There are even those that highlight a specific state or region where the product performs best.
+The challenge is figuring out how these grass seed product names translate to a grass type that will grow well in your area.

 - Fine fescue: Has good shade tolerance; attractive fine texture; low fertilizer needs; good drought tolerance.

-- Kentucky bluegrass: Has good dark-green color and attractive fine texture; quick to fill in and recover from injury; very good cold tolerance; good tolerance to foot traffic.
+- Kentucky bluegrass: Has good dark-green color and attractive fine texture; quick to fill in and recover from injury; excellent cold tolerance; good tolerance to foot traffic.

 - Tall fescue: Has excellent tolerance to foot traffic; tolerates some shade; good drought tolerance in cool climates; tolerates high heat better than other cool-season grasses, making it useful in transition zones and even warm-season areas

-Choose which is right for you, then buy quality seed.
-GreenView’s Fairway Formula grass seed selection uses only the best quality seed varieties.
+Choose which type of grass seed is right for you, then buy quality seed.
+Greenview Fairway Formula Grass Seed uses only the best quality seed varieties.
 Each of our grass seed blends and mixes are 99.9% weed-free and contains only pure seed.